A Beginner’s Guide to Understanding Data: Types, Formats, and Sources Explained

 - Unstructured data is a goldmine for deeper insights.
 For instance, AI can analyze customer reviews (unstructured text) to spot patterns in customer satisfaction.

-If data is like language, then formats are its different dialects.
-Understanding them helps you “speak” data more fluently.- CSV (Comma-Separated Values): Think of it as data in spreadsheet form, separated by commas.
+- CSV (Comma-Separated Values): Think of it as data in spreadsheet form, separated by commas.
 Perfect for finance, research, and reports.

 - JSON (JavaScript Object Notation): The go-to format for apps and websites.
 Simple, lightweight, and readable for both humans and machines.